 Think about accessibility from the start

 Consider accessibility at every stage.
-You might find the Government Digital Service’s (GDS) accessibility user profiles useful.
+You might find these accessibility user profiles useful.

 Start thinking about technical accessibility from alpha.
 When you’re discussing ideas and developing concepts, consider: